About English page

 Fluorocarbons

-Establishment and operation of a system for the take-back and destruction of recovered refrigerants and a logistics system Payment of collection fees, etc. to fluorocarbons collection companies Management of operations at designated collection sites for fluorocarbons
+Establishment and operation of a collection and recycling system and logistics system for collected airbagsCFCsPayment of collection fees, etc. to collection agenciesCFCsManagement of operations at designated collection sites

 Airbags